JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/reliquary.md

 ## Homunculus Nail, 1 use, _petty_

-  - Prick a finger with the pointy end and hammer into any small object to form a loyal servant [3 HP, 4 STR, 13 DEX, 5 WIL] completely devoted to you.
+  - Prick a finger with the pointy end and hammer into any small object to form a loyal servant [3 HP, 4 STR, 13 AGL, 5 PRS] completely devoted to you.
 If not destroyed, it will outlive you.

 ## Honest Earworm, 1 use